AfonsoFerreira2223/ESXI_Project/Router_config.md

 > nano /etc/network/interfaces

-CTRL K all

-copy paste this, after altering the Ip address to suit your defined ranges:
+Once you are here, copy paste this (alter the Ip addresses to suit your defined ranges):